tableau/tableau-postman/README.md

   > Note that if authentication fails with one auth type, `auto-auth` will try the next auth type.
 This can cause unexpected circumstances or errors, for instance, if you have both PAT and username credentials configured in your environment variables, `auto-auth` will use the username when the PAT expires.
 Or a method may work with PAT credentials but fail if `auto-auth` falls through to JWT credentials that are not scoped for that method.

 -----------
-#### - **Auto Fill environment variables from response values**
+#### - **Auto fill environment variables from response values**

-Postman allows you to right-clck on the returned value in a request's response body and assign that value to an environment value.
-This is helpful because a very common action is to make a REST request in order to find the ID or name of a resource (workbook, user, datasource...) in order to use that value in the next REST request.
+Postman allows you to right-click on the returned value in a request's response body and assign that value to an environment value.
+This is helpful because a common action is to make a REST request in order to find the ID or name of a resource (workbook, user, datasource., etc.) in order to use that value in the next REST request.

 This collection supplies a comprehensive list of variables for each Tableau resource type.
 Those variables are also formatted in the URI paths for each request.
 This means that using an ID or name from a response in the next request is quick, easy, and much less bug prone than copy pasting these values.

 <img src="assets/images/assign_id_to_variable.png">
 _______

-## How to Contribute
+## How to contribute
 This collection is open source and we welcome your contributions!

 ### Make pull requests